jlmelville/uwot/README.md

 ## News

+*March 4 2020* I had to cancel my submission of version 0.1.7 to CRAN because of a broken example in a library using uwot.
+In the mean time I have switched to using `std::thread` rather than tinythread++.

 *March 1 2020* Version 0.1.6 was rejected from CRAN due to undefined behavior issues that originate from RcppAnnoy and RcppParallel.
 I am hopeful that the Annoy behavior is fixed and a suitable version of RcppAnnoy will be released